Korean, Edit

 ② Upper vegetal region becomes endoderm: Received signals from non-skeletogenic mesenchymal cells

-③ Lower vegetal region becomes mesoderm: From both skeletogenic and non-skeletogenic mesenchymal cells
+③ Lower vegetal region becomes mesoderm: Received signals from both skeletogenic and non-skeletogenic mesenchymal cells

 ④ Order is ectoderm → endoderm → mesoderm